rust-skia/rust-skia/skia-safe/README.md

 `binary-cache` enables download pre-built skia binaries instead of building them locally, it is enabled by default.

+### `build-from-source`

+`build-from-source` enables skia-bindings to build skia from source, it is enabled by default.

 ## Multithreading

 Conflicting with Rust philosophy, we've decided to fully support Skia's reference counting semantics, which means that all reference counted types can be cloned and modified from within the same thread.
 To send a reference counted type to another thread, its reference count must be 1, and must be wrapped with the `Sendable` type and then unwrapped in the receiving thread.
 The following functions support the sending mechanism: